 b. investigating the existence of rights, including patent rights, trademark rights, drawing or design rights, copyrights or portrait rights of third parties;

-c. investigating the possibility of the possible forms of protection referred to in sub b. for the Client.
+c. investigating for the Client the possibility of the potential forms of protection referred to in sub b.

 2.5 Before execution, production, reproduction or publication, the parties shall give each other the opportunity to check and approve the latest models, prototypes or tests of the result.

 2.6 Deviations in the (end) result from what had been agreed are no reason for rejection, discount, compensation or dissolution of the agreement, if these deviations, all circumstances taken into account, are of minor significance.

 2.7 Complaints should be communicated to the Designer in writing as soon as possible, but in any case, within 10 (ten) working days after completion of the assignment, failing which the Client shall be deemed to have fully accepted the result of the assignment.

 3.1 Unless otherwise agreed, assignments may be given to third parties in the context of the execution of the assignment, by or on behalf of the Client.
 At the Client’s request, the Designer may act as an authorised representative at the expense and risk of the Client.
 The parties may agree on a fee for such services.

 3.2 If the Designer draws up a budget for third-party costs at the Client’s request, this budget shall be deemed indicative.
 If desired, the Designer may request quotations on the Client’s behalf.

 3.3 If, for the execution of the assignment, the Designer purchases goods or services from third parties at his/her own expense and risk with the express agreement of the Client, and these goods or services are subsequently (re)delivered or resold to the Client, the provisions of the General Terms and Conditions and/or separate agreements with the supplier shall also apply to the Client.
 The Designer shall inform the Client of the General Terms and Conditions and/or separate agreements with the supplier.